Event Alert System

 A color-coded Event Alert System (EAS) will communicate the status of course conditions to participants leading up to and on race day.
 The levels range from Low (green) to Moderate (yellow) to High (red) to Extreme (black) based primarily on the weather, as well as other conditions.

-- Updates will be made at the Chicago Marathon Health & Fitness Expo via handouts at the Participant Packet Pick-Up area and public address announcements.
+- Updates will be made at the Abbott Health & Fitness Expo via handouts at the participant packet pick-up area and public address announcements.

 All participants should familiarize themselves with the Event Alert System prior to the race, remain alert for directions from race officials and announcers and take precautions to prepare properly for varying weather conditions on race day.